Skip to main content

 React SDK

-Welcome to the developer documentation for the Kameleoon React SDK!
-Our SDK gives you the possibility of running feature experiments and activating feature flags on your front-end web and mobile application.
-Integrating our SDK into your web and mobile application is easy, and its footprint (in terms of memory and network usage) is low.
+With the Kameleoon React SDK, you can run feature experiments and activate feature flags on your front-end web and mobile application.
+Integrating our SDK into your web and mobile application is easy, and its footprint (memory and network usage) is low.

-Latest version description of React SDK can be found here.
+Changelog: Details on the latest version of the React SDK can be found in the changelog.

 Installation